4levity/homeglue/README.md

 * Runs on Raspberry Pi (any model) or any other Linux/OS X/Windows PC with Java 8 and 256 MB RAM

-* Works with IFTTT Maker Webhooks
+* Works with IFTTT Maker Webhooks to report device status (more to come)

 ### Build + Use ###